 When Ken Schwaber and Jeff Sutherland presented the Scrum agile framework in 1995, they borrowed the word scrum from the 1986 HBR article ‘The New New Product Development Game’ by Takeuchi and Nonaka.
 Nonaka and Takeuchi used the term scrum in a terrible analogy between rugby and new product development.
 I'm guessing that Schwaber and Sutherland had more experience playing Dungeons & Dragons than rugby.
 How else would they have arrived at such a lame name: Scrum Master?
 Does that job come with a pointy hat and a wand?

-Role of the Agile Coach
+Role of the scrum master

-Do we need a CRM Project Manager?
+Do we need a CRM project manager?

 There is also a role for someone to perform the traditional project manager responsibilities in CRM projects performed by a consulting team for a client.

-What's your opinion on the Scrum Master role -- are you more of a Dungeon Master or Scrum Half?
+What's your opinion on the scrum master role -- are you more of a Dungeon Master or Scrum Half?